w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 ### Conformance approach {#model}

-A conformance model defines how to determine and communicate whether a website, app, or other content meets WCAG requirements.
+The conformance model defines how to determine and communicate whether a website, app, or other content meets WCAG requirements.

 The conformance model in WCAG 3 will be very different from WCAG 2.
 It is intended to:
 * be more flexible for organizations (that is, owners and developers of websites, apps, tools, and so on)